 BeagleBoard.org is the result of an effort by a collection of passionate individuals, including several employees of Texas Instruments, interested in creating powerful, open, and embedded devices.
 We invite you to participate and become part of BeagleBoard.org, defining its direction.

 Support for BeagleBoard.org boards comes from the very active development community through this website, the mailing list, and the IRC channel.
 Original production funding was provided by Digi-Key, a major international distributor, but distribution has now been opened up to dozens of distributors across the world.
 On-going funding for board prototypes has been provided by CircuitCo, manufacturer of the boards.
-Texas Instruments generously allows Gerald Coley, hardware designer of all of the BeagleBoard.org boards, and Jason Kridner, community manager and software cat herder, to spend time to provide support and development of the BeagleBoard.org project as part of their duties at TI.
+Texas Instruments generously allows Jason Kridner, community manager and software cat herder, to spend time to provide support and development of the BeagleBoard.org project as part of their duties at TI.
 CircuitCo pays volume prices for the TI (and all other) components.
-BeagleBoard.org does not currently get any money on board sales.
+BeagleBoard.org does not currently get any money on board sales from CircuitCo, but does license the BeagleBoard.org logos for use as part of the Compliant and Compatible logo programs for a small royalty.
+BeagleBoard.org also participates as a mentoring organization for Google Summer of Code which pays a small fee for mentoring students.

 CircuitCo Printed Circuit Board Solutions out of Richardson, TX is the primary manufacturer of BeagleBoard.org products, but all the designs are fully open source and components are available for anyone to manufacture compatible hardware.
 We do request contact and permission before considering the use of the BeagleBoard.org name on any products.